Q. Why is a ranger working at another lake higher graded than I am? We do the same thing!

 Q. How long will a resume be kept in the database?

 A. Resumes from applicants not permanently employed by the Department of the Army will be retained in the database for six (6) months from the date of the last submission of the resume, date last accessed, or until selected for a position.
-Resumes from current permanent Department of the Army civilian employees will be retained in the database until the employee either updates their resume or is selected for a position through Resumix.
+Resumes from current permanent Department of the Army civilian employees will be retained in the database until the employee updates their resume on USAjobs.gov.

 Q. How can I get the training I need to help me do my job and advance my career?